zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Molecule topology/atom exceeds system topology/atom
 ---------------------------------------------------

+LAMMPS uses :doc:`domain decomposition <Developer_par_part>` to
+distribute data (i.e. atoms) across the MPI processes in parallel runs.
+This includes topology data, that is data about bonds, angles, dihedrals, impropers and :doc:`"special" neighbors <special_bonds>`.
+This information is stored with either one or all atoms involved in such a topology entry (which of the two option applies depends on the :doc:`newton <newton>` setting for bonds.
+When reading a data file, LAMMPS analyzes the requirements for this file and then the values are "locked in" and cannot be extended.

+So loading a molecule file that requires more of the topology per atom storage or adding a data file with such needs will lead to an error.
+To avoid the error, one or more of the `extra/XXX/per/atom` keywords are required to extend the corresponding storage.
+It is no problem to choose those numbers generously and have more storage reserved than actually needed, but having these numbers set too small will lead to an error.

 .. _err0025:

 Molecule topology type exceeds system topology type
 ---------------------------------------------------

+The total number of atom, bond, angle, dihedral, and improper types is "locked in" when LAMMPS creates the simulation box.
+This can happen through either the :doc:`create_box <create_box>`, the :doc:`read_data
+<read_data>`, or the :doc:`read_restart <read_restart>` command.
+After
+this it is not possible to refer to an additional type.
+So loading a molecule file that uses additional types or adding a data file that would require additional types will lead to an error.
+To avoid the error, one or more of the `extra/XXX/types` keywords are required to extend the maximum number of the individual types.

 .. _err0026:

 Molecule attributes do not match system attributes
 --------------------------------------------------

+Choosing an :doc:`atom_style <atom_style>` in LAMMPS determines which per-atom properties are available.
+In a :doc:`molecule file
+<molecule>`, however, it is possible to add sections (for example Masses
+or Charges) that are not supported by the atom style.
+Masses for example, are usually not a per-atom property, but defined through the atom type.
+Thus it would not be required to have a Masses section and the included data would be ignored.
+LAMMPS prints this warning to inform about this case.